|Holliday Dyes and Chemicals Works Demolition-April 2003

 Following World War II, the Major took advantage of import barriers to expand the business.
 In the late 1950s there were between 800-900 employees on the Leeds Road site.

-in the production of fluorescent colourings (optical brighteners) for safety wear and dyes for emergency flares and smoke colouration.
-The company pursued high technology products with
+innovator in the production of fluorescent colourings (optical brighteners) for safety wear and dyes for emergency flares and smoke colouration.
+The company pursued high technology

 Heat transfer dyes were introduced for printing applications in the fast growing polyester, nylon and acrylic markets.
 The product line was known as SUBLAPRINT which refers to the